v1.0.0

 display(df)

-(a) Plot the dataset
+(a) Units & Plot

 fig, ax = plt.subplots()

-ax.set_xlabel('[Aspartate] (mM)')
+ax.set_xlabel('[Aspartate] (M)')

-ax.set_ylabel('Rate of formation')
+ax.set_ylabel('Rate of formation (M/s)')

 (b) Kinetic profile

-Describe the kinetic profile of ATCase and explain what it tells us about the way ATCase works.
+Looking at the curve without CTP, describe the kinetic profile of ATCase and explain what it tells us about the way ATCase works.
 (You may find inspiration in the material previously covered on protein-ligand interactions)

 (c) Quarternary structure